mit-acl/gym-collision-avoidance/README.md

 ---

 ### TODOs:
-[ ] Get DRLLong working by pointing to correct commit on mfe's fork (cuda in python) [ ] Add test suite code to README
+- [ ] Get DRLLong working by pointing to correct commit on mfe's fork (cuda in python)
+- [ ] Add test suite code to README
-[ ] Confirm sensors work
+- [ ] Confirm sensors work
-[ ] Get GA3C-CADRL to actually use the dict obs?
+- [ ] Get GA3C-CADRL to actually use the dict obs?

 ---

 ### If you find this code useful, please consider citing:

-Bibtex:
 ```
 @inproceedings{Everett18_IROS,
   address = {Madrid, Spain},